uncledan8O8/projects/Virtualization/README.md

 <h4>Results:</h4>

 - Windows 11 Enterprise Evaluation worked

+<h4>Problems encountered</h4>
-- Windows Server 2022 Evaluation asked for product key
+1. Windows Server 2022 Evaluation asked for licence key

-<h4>Solution:</h4>
+<h4>Solution</h4>

 - Chose 'I will install operating system later'
 - Finished wizard and added ISO to Virtual CD/DVD Drive
 - Powered on VM and confirmed that it works
+2. VMs were not able to ping each other
+<h4>Solution</h4>
+- Enabled firewall inbound rule "File and Printer Sharing (Echo Request - ICMPv4-In)"